Skip to main content

 Not everyone contributing to a traditional IRA is eligible for a tax deduction.
 If you are an active participant in a qualified workplace retirement plan — such as a 401(k) or a simplified employee pension plan — your IRA deduction may be reduced or eliminated, based on your income.

 Nondeductible contributions may necessitate some very complicated paperwork when you begin withdrawals from your account.
 If your contributions are not tax deductible, you may be better served by another retirement plan, such as a Roth IRA.
-(The maximum combined annual contribution an individual can make to traditional and Roth IRAs is $7,000 in 2024 (up from $6,500 in 2023).)
+(The maximum combined annual contribution an individual can make to traditional and Roth IRAs is $7,000 in 2025, unchanged from 2024.)

 The funds in a traditional IRA accumulate tax deferred, which means you do not have to pay taxes until you start receiving distributions in retirement, a time when you might be in a lower tax bracket.
 Withdrawals are taxed as ordinary income.
 Withdrawals taken prior to age 59½ may also be subject to a 10% federal tax penalty unless an exception applies.

-You must begin taking annual required minimum distributions (RMDs) from a traditional IRA starting no later than April 1 of the year after the year you reach 73 (for individuals who reach age 72 after December 31, 2022).
-If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
-The RMD age will rise to 75 in 2033.
+You must begin taking annual required minimum distributions (RMDs) from a traditional IRA starting no later than April 1 of the year after the year you reach 73 (75 if age 73 is reached after December 31, 2032).
 If you do not take the required minimum distribution, a penalty of 25% will be assessed on the RMD amount that should have been taken, dropping to 10% if timely corrected by making up the missed RMD.
 "Timely" means corrected generally in 2 years (unless the penalty is assessed earlier).
 Of course, you can always withdraw more than the required minimum amount or even withdraw the entire balance as a lump sum.

 An IRA can be a valuable addition to your retirement and tax management efforts.
 By working with a financial professional, you can determine whether a traditional IRA would be appropriate for you.